elenaf9/p2p-on-fpga/documentation/BSc-Thesis/workflow.md

   - warning: ` [IP_Flow 19-3577] Failed to recreate IP instance 'design_iccfpga_riscvwrapper_0_0'.
 Error during subcore creation.`
   - When opening the block design: claims that some ip files are not up-to-date anymore; tried update them but this causes multiple different errors.
 Read section in the iccfpga-core wiki about the [setup](https://gitlab.com/iccfpga/iccfpga-core/-/wikis/setup.), there it states that Vivado version 2018-2 should be used (I am currently using 2020.2), so I decided to switch to that older version.
 - tried to add mem_128k by adding `iccfpga-core/iccfpga/iccfpga.ip_user_files/mem_init_files/mem_128k_rom.mif` as a source, but unfortunately this doesn't fix the issue.

+__2021-01-09__
+- more research on alternative solutions:
+  - could use the `no_std` crate [smoltcp](https://github.com/smoltcp-rs/smoltcp) for tcp/ip stack on bare-metal systems and do some hacky things to send the messages over uart to the pi and try to configure the pi to forward the messages between fpga and internet.
+  - could buy a [bluetooth interface](http://store.digilentinc.com/pmod-bt2-bluetooth-interface/) for the iccfpga and implement the p2p communication with bluetooth.
+Would be a way lower range but theoretically possible according to [this](https://rust-embedded.github.io/discovery/11-usart/index.html)
+   - buy the [Arty A7](https://store-7gavg.mybigcommerce.com/arty-a7-artix-7-fpga-development-board-for-makers-and-hobbyists/) and not the ArtyS7 that I considered before, since the Arty A7 has ethernet connection.
+This would mean that my work then would be completely independent of the iccfpa/ IOTA hardware and have the benefit that I can always buy new pmods to extend my project.
+- checked again linux-on-litex-vexriscv just to try one last time if there is any chance to run it on the iccfpga: definitely not possible the way that it is right now because the ddram is essential and also the arty\_s7  ports don't match the one's of the iccfpga, so I would have to write a completely new configuration for my platform and ports.